 Let us first evaluate the performance obtained under different node-level configurations.
-Table 3 presents the relative performance of the system using 31 worker nodes while using 1, 4, or 8 threads per node.
+Table 2 presents the relative performance of the system using 31 worker nodes while using 1, 4, or 8 threads per node.
 When compared with the single thread configuration, using 4 threads (the second column) is more than 3 times faster, while using 8 threads (columns 3-5) per node usually gives a speedup of 6.5 or more.
 Overall, having multiple cores is fairly well exploited.
 Properly taking the shared-memory aspect of the architecture into account (column 5) brings a performance improvement between 1% to 10% (the last column).
 In one instance (web-Google with a graph for each NUMA domain), we observed that the normalized performance is more than the number of cores.
-This can be explained by the fact that actually 10 threads are running on each computing node (8 Executor and 2 Preparator) which can lead to a higher parallelism.
+UVC: Erik will fix this :) This can be explained by the difference in the amount of work due to the distribution of the updates from different Streaming Events to the threads.

-Name 4 threads 8 threa ads, 1 gra Shared Mem.
+Name 4 threads 8 threads, 1 graph per Shared Mem.

 thread node NUMA awareness

-web-NotreDame 3.69X 6.46X 7.13X 6.99X 1.08X
+web-NotreDame 3.69 6.46 7.13 6.99 1.08

-amazon0601 3.26X 6.75X 6.81X 7.45X 1.10X
+amazon0601 3.26 6.75 6.81 7.45 1.10

-web-Google 3.69X 7.77X 7.55X 8.06X 1.03X
+web-Google 3.69 7.77 7.55 8.06 1.03

-soc-pokec - 1.00X 0.92X 1.01X 1.01X
+soc-pokec - 1.00 0.92 1.01 1.01

-Table 3: The performance of Streamer with 31 worker nodes and different node-level configurations normalized to 1 thread case (performance on soc-pokec is normalized to 8 threads, 1 graph/thread).
+Table 2: The performance of STREAMER with 31 worker nodes and different node-level configurations normalized to 1 thread case (performance on soc-pokec is normalized to 8 threads, 1 graph/thread).
 The last column is the advantage of Shared Memory awareness (ratio of columns 5 and 3).

-5.2 Execution-log analysis
+4.2.
+Execution-log analysis